New York City Mayor Proclaims August 6 as “RANA Day” to Honor Rajasthani-American Contributions

 The proclamation of RANA Day stands as a testament to the power of cultural pride, service, and unity.
 RANA remains committed to serving as a bridge between traditional Rajasthani heritage and modern global values, ensuring its legacy thrives for generations to come.

-5. Fantastic goods from you, man.
-I’ve understand your stuff previous to and you’re just too magnificent.
-I really like what you’ve acquired here, really like what you are stating and the way in which you say it.
-You make it entertaining and you still care for to keep it sensible.
-I can’t wait to read far more from you.
-This is actually a tremendous web site.
+6. Magnificent items from you, man.
+I have understand your stuff prior to and you’re simply extremely great.
+I really like what you’ve received right here, really like what you are stating and the way through which you are saying it.
+You’re making it entertaining and you still care for to stay it smart.
+I cant wait to read far more from you.
+This is really a terrific web site.

 Leave a Reply